-Drilling is the mechanical process which achieves access to a geological target from a surface location.
+Drilling is the mechanical process that achieves access to a geological target from a surface location.
 It requires detailed planning to take account of the physical properties of the rock to be penetrated and the geometrical path required to reach the objective.
-To be successful, the process requires technical knowledge of the equipment required and of the hydraulic processes essential to enabling rock removal, with many disciplines working together to achieve well construction objectives.
-Analysis of well operations, equipment, technologies, fluids, as well as digitalization and automation, allow operators to improve systems, processes and well site execution.
+To be successful, the process requires technical knowledge of the equipment required and of the hydraulic processes essential to enabling rock removal, with many disciplines working together to achieve well-construction objectives.
+Analysis of well operations, equipment, technologies, and fluids, as well as digitalization and automation, allow operators to improve systems, processes, and well-site execution.

-SPE's Projects, Facilities, and Construction (PF&C) discipline covers processing, flow assurance, corrosion and sand management; production monitoring; data measurement, process control and automation; maintenance operations: applications of unmanned systems, site decomissioning and remediation, management of capital projects, facilities design, construction, and comissioning for onshore, offshore and subsea systems.
-Technology development for facility design and operations to achieve low carbon and net zero including carbon capture and storage, geothermal, hydrogen, application of renewable energy technologies in upstream operations will also be considered in PFC.
+SPE's Projects, Facilities, and Construction (PF&C) discipline covers processing, flow assurance, corrosion, and sand management; production monitoring; data measurement, process control, and automation; maintenance operations: applications of unmanned systems, site decommissioning and remediation, management of capital projects, facilities design, construction, and commissioning for onshore, offshore and subsea systems.
+Technology development for facility design and operations to achieve low carbon and net zero including carbon capture and storage, geothermal, hydrogen, and application of renewable energy technologies in upstream operations will also be considered in PFC.

 a) Methane Emissions, Climate Change & Air pollution including but not limited to:

 - Methane Abatement Technologies & integration with Renewable Energy